BioMemPhys-FAU/domhmm/docs/source/installation.rst

 .. tip::

-    Create command creates a conda environment named domhmm and activate command activates it.
-Whenever you close your terminal, you need to use activate command again.
+    ``conda create`` command creates a conda environment named *domhmm* and ``conda activate`` command starts environment in your terminal.
+Whenever you close your terminal, you need to use activate command again to restart environment.

 After conda environment creation, you can install dependencies via